broccoli0616/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `AddStudentToGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.
+**Note:** The lifeline for `AddToGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.

 </box>

-How the `add_student_togroup` command works:
+How the `add_togroup` command works:
 1. When the user enters an `add_student_togroup` command, `LogicManager` passes it to `AddressBookParser`.
 2. `AddressBookParser` creates an `AddStudentToGroupCommandParser` to parse the command arguments.
 3. `AddStudentToGroupCommandParser` validates and parses the NUSNET ID and group ID.